Cristo Rey New York High School: Alumni success

-Many alumni go on to pursue advanced degrees in law, medicine, and various Ph.D. programs, and others work at organizations including Barclays, Booz Allen Hamilton, Voya Financial, and Thomson Reuters.

 Corporate Work Study Program

 The Corporate Work Study Program is a distinguishing component of all Cristo Rey schools.
 Students work one day per week in entry-level positions at an assigned company.
 The goal is for students to acquire job experience and marketable skills, develop a network of business contacts, gain exposure to a wide variety of career opportunities, and improve in their work ethic and self-esteem.
 Work is considered part of the curriculum; if a student is dismissed from their job, they are considered to have failed that course.

 According to Father Joseph Parkes, former president of the school, Cristo Rey High School was "founded around a work-study program, so that, in effect, the school would function like a temp agency".
 The students, who are 98 percent black and Latino, serve as a "diversity pipeline" for the corporations, while the students' salaries constitute much of the school's operating costs.
 The students gain "a good deal of poise", in addition to clerical skills.
 Some are offered summer jobs, for which they can earn extra compensation.
 Each student earns about $6,500 per year through their Corporate Work Study Program job, which goes directly towards their education costs.

 Students of Cristo Rey New York work at more than 140 corporate partners throughout the New York metropolitan area.
 These partners include: